snake-plissken/cSharpGeocodio/README.md

 , QueryTimeZone.No);

 BatchForwardGeocodeResult batchResults = batchGeocode.Result;
-//Iterate through collection of results
+//Iterate through collection of results.
-//When batch geocoding, Geocodio returns the results in the same order as found in the list_of_addresses you pass to the ForwardGeocodeAsync method for(int i = 0; i++; i < batchResults.Results)
+//When batch geocoding, Geocodio returns the results in the same
+//order as found in the list_of_addresses you pass to the ForwardGeocodeAsync method. for(int i = 0; i++; i < batchResults.Results)
 {
     BatchForwardGeoCodeRecord geoCodedItem = batchResults.Results[i];